The Sri Guru Granth Sahib (SGGS) asserts that each Jeeva’s life (each individual’s life) in itself is akin to a game (‘ਖੇਲ’ =Khel, ‘ਖੇਡ’ = Khed…).

-We are here in this world to wisely play this game of life till the end.
+We are born to wisely play this game of life till the end ultimately win it.

 In short, a player who knows how to throw a dice wins the game.

 - ਜੋ ਜਨ ਜਾਨਿ ਭਜਹਿ ਅਬਿਗਤ ਕਉ ਤਿਨ ਕਾ ਕਛੂ ਨ ਨਾਸਾ ॥ ਕਹੁ ਕਬੀਰ ਤੇ ਜਨ ਕਬਹੁ ਨ ਹਾਰਹਿ ਢਾਲਿ ਜੁ ਜਾਨਹਿ ਪਾਸਾ ॥੪॥੪॥: Those ‘Jan’ (Daas, Bhagat, Gurmukh…) who join/realize the eternal God do not lose their life in vain.
 O Kabeer!
 Those ‘Jan‘ who know how to throw dice (i.e. how to follow or live by the Divine Hukam, Gur-Giaan, Naam…), never lose the game of life. ||4||4|| (sggs 793).

 Applying this analogy to the game of life, one who knows how to Wisely deal with each situation in life, and make the appropriate decision in a given circumstances win the game of life.

 And those who don’t bravely and prudently play this game of life, lose it.
 And consequently suffers till the end of life!